Sheffield University Bankers Hockey Club: Teams

-With over 100 players, the club currently supports 6 Men's XIs and 4 Ladies' XIs, as well as a Juniors' development section re-established in 2024.
+The large club currently fields 7 Men's XIs and 4 Ladies' XIs, as well as a Juniors' development section re-established in 2024.

-Men's 1st XI team, 2005/2006 season.

-The Men's 1st XI play in the Yorkshire and North East Hockey Men's Premier Division, while the 2nd XI play in YNE Hockey Men's Division 1.
+The Men's 1st XI play in the YNE Hockey Men's Premier Division, while the 2nd XI play in YNE Hockey Men's Division 1.

-The Ladies' 1st XI play in the Yorkshire and North East Hockey Women's Division 1, while the 2nd XI play in YNE Women's Division 2.
+The Ladies' 1st XI play in the YNE Hockey Women's Division 1, while the 2nd XI play in YNE Women's Division 2.

 Club

 The club plays most of its home games at the University of Sheffield's Norton Sports Centre, with some matches played at Meadowhead School.
-The club does not have a purpose-built clubhouse, so members use various local public houses for post-match meetings and social purposes.
+The club does not have its own clubhouse.